-Thus, many people wonder, “What is LinkedIn Premium and is LinkedIn Premium worth it?”
+“What is LinkedIn Career Premium, and is LinkedIn Premium worth it?”
+Have you ever asked yourself those questions?

-Getting right to it, I recommend active and passive job seekers choose LinkedIn Premium Career or another Premium account.
+Getting to it, I recommend job seekers use a Premium LinkedIn account.
 Yep, I said, “Premium.”
-Here’s why:

 #1 Best Reason to Pay for LinkedIn Premium — Featured Applicant

-As a Premium Career subscriber, you can apply to jobs as a Featured Applicant.
-Your application will appear above applications from non-Premium members in recruiters’ inboxes, increasing your chances of being viewed.
+As a Premium Career subscriber, you can apply to jobs as a “Top Applicant.”
+Your application will appear above applications from non-Premium members in recruiters’ inboxes.
+That increases your chance of being viewed.

 That’s a significant advantage.